xiaoluoboding/vue-frimousse/README.md

 The emoji picker component was originally created for the [Liveblocks Comments](https://liveblocks.io/comments) default components, within [`@liveblocks/react-ui`](https://github.com/liveblocks/liveblocks/tree/main/packages/liveblocks-react-ui).

+This project is a Vue port of the [frimousse](https://github.com/liveblocks/frimousse)

 ## Credits

 The emoji data is based on [Emojibase](https://emojibase.dev/).